THE KOEHLER COLLECTION

 Growing up in New England, Gretchen and Rebecca Koehler began their career steeped in the Old Time style of fiddling.
 As they travelled, they became well versed in many American, Canadian and Celtic traditions.
 Both classically trained violinists, Gretchen & Rebecca have bridged the fiddle and classical worlds, performing as fiddle soloists with orchestras in the US and Europe.
 Settling in Northern New York State, Gretchen has made it her life's work to pass on the tradition-- for which she was awarded a Heritage Award from Traditional Arts in Upstate New York (TAUNY) and inducted into the New York State Fiddlers' Hall of Fame.
 In addition to fiddling, Rebecca is also an Irish and Canadian step dancer.

-In addition to performing with her sister, Gretchen plays traditional Irish/New England repertoire with NYC jazz pianist, Daniel Kelly in their duo, Koehler & Kelly and plays old time music with fiddler, Don Woodcock in Northern New York and if often joined by her son Sylvain Foisy on fiddle and step dance.
+In addition to performing with her sister, Gretchen plays traditional Irish/New England repertoire with NYC jazz pianist, Daniel Kelly and plays old time music with fiddler Don Woodcock in Northern New York, and is often joined by her son Syl Foisy on fiddle/step dance.
 Rebecca has worked as a studio musician with folk singers including Dar Williams (The Honesty Room) and performs with her husband, guitarist Brandt Kronholm in their home in Southern Texas.

 Jigs: